Ebenezer Emmons: Geological Survey of New York

 Emmons was designated by Jules Marcou as the founder of American Paleozoic stratigraphy, and the first discoverer of the primordial fauna in any country.
 In 1836, he became attached to the Geological Survey of the State of New York, and after a lengthened study, he grouped the local strata (1842) into the Taconic and overlying New York systems.
 The latter system was subdivided into several groups that were by no means well defined.
 Emmons had previously described the Potsdam sandstone (1838), and this was placed at the base of the New York system.
 It is now regarded as Upper Cambrian.

 In 1844, Emmons obtained fossils in his Taconic system for the first time.
 The species obtained were found to differ from all then-known Palaeozoic fossils and now represent the primordial group.
 Marcou advocated for the term Taconic to be generally adopted in place of Cambrian.
 Nevertheless, the Taconic fauna discovered by Emmons proved to include only the lower part of Sedgwick's Cambrian.

 Emmons contributed to a series of volumes on the Natural History of New York (1848), writing about agriculture and geological topics.
 He also issued a work entitled American Geology, containing a statement of the principles of science with full illustrations demonstrating the characteristics of American fossils (1855–1857).

 The overthrust in New York, which places Lower Cambrian rocks in contact with Middle Ordovician rocks, is known as Emmons' line, formerly Logan's line after William Edmond Logan.
 This segment is named after Emmons and extends from Canada through Vermont, New York, and farther south.
 It traverses through the city of Troy, New York and the Poesten Kill Falls and Gorge.
 He named the Adirondack Mountains (1838) and Taconic Mountains (1844) and acquainted the public with these regions.

 A scientific disagreement with New York State Geologist James Hall regarding the age of the rocks in the Taconic System led Emmons to leave New York State.
 Emmons held that the Taconic System rocks were of Cambrian age, but Hall was convinced that they were Ordovician in age.
 (Emmons was ultimately found to be correct.)
 As a result of the dispute, Emmons was banned from the practice of geology in the state of New York and sued Hall for slander and libel.
 In 1851, after losing the lawsuit, Emmons was hired by the state of North Carolina for the newly created position of State Geologist.
-He continued in that position until his death in 1863, at his plantation in Brunswick County, North Carolina.
+While conducting a state-wide geological survey in 1857, he discovered a jawbone in the Egypt Coal Mine in Lee County that would be categorized as proto-mammal Dromatherium sylvestre.
+He continued as state geologist until his death in 1863, at his plantation in Brunswick County, North Carolina.